 Wood intended for consumption in a wood-burning stove, furnace or fireplace located in a building on the premises, in compliance with the New York State Fire Code.

-Lawn or yard or garden ornaments.

-Lawn and patio furniture that is not junk furniture.

 Operable farm, garden and yard machinery and apparatus used on the premises.